BabaVictim/MM2Wild-Jackpot-Shit/README.md

 **1:38 - 2:27**

 ## Mobile (Android)
-Same steps as the chrome extension, use kiwi browser as it supports the installation of extensions.
+Same steps as the chrome extension (except for NOT having to extract the .zip, you can select the .zip file from the kiwi browser.), use kiwi browser as it supports the installation of extensions.